 Adeline points out that “on the South side of East Street was Mr. George Bunting‘s pork shop.
 This was the only shop on that side. (house 13 on the East Street map)

 Past Bunting’s pork shop and Dr. Murray’s yard, were two old houses.

 Adeline remembers that “Mr. Bartlam worked a stocking frame at home”, at number 17 East Street (in the 1871 and 1881 censuses) … house 14 on the map

-Thomas Bartlam, framework knitter, and Ann Huskinson, straw bonnet maker, married in February 1854, and then lived in East Street until the end of the century.
+Thomas Bartlam, framework knitter, and Ann Huskinson, straw bonnet maker, married on February 12th, 1854, and then lived in East Street until the end of the century.

 Their eldest son, George Huskinson Bartlam, was born on March 4th 1854 but his name was mistakenly recorded as Thomas Huskinson Bartlam.
 It was only after 70 years that this mistake was corrected in the records (on November 8th 1923).

-The family continued to occupy this house into the next century and Ann died there, at (then) 52 East Street, in 1901, aged 75.
+The wider Bartlam family continued to occupy this house into the next century and Ann died there, at (then) 52 East Street, in 1901, aged 75.